-Chiney Ogwumike praisesWNBA security after fan incident
+Chiney Ogwumike praises security after WNBA fan incident

 UNCASVILLE, Conn.
-(AP) — Chiney Ogwumike is praising the WNBA’s security after she and her sister were rushed by a fan following the Los Angeles Sparks playoff win on Sunday.
+(AP) — Chiney Ogwumike is praising security after she and her sister were rushed by a fan following the Los Angeles Sparks playoff win at the Staples Center on Sunday.

-Speaking before the Sparks’ semifinal game at Connecticut on Tuesday, Ogwumike says security defused the situation “in the nick of time” and she and her sister, Nneka Ogwumike, are fine.
+Speaking before the Sparks’ semifinal game at Connecticut on Tuesday, Ogwumike said arena security defused the situation “in the nick of time” and she and her sister, Nneka Ogwumike, are fine.

 The fan, a 28-year-old man, was charged with criminal trespass after he rushed toward the sisters while Nneka Ogwumike was doing an on-camera interview after the Sparks’ second-round win over Seattle.